foxeyes/core-element/README.md

 As your development or prototyping workflow, you can resolve all your project dependencies natively, with a modern browser.
 You will need local server only.

 But it's not recommended for production purposes in complex applications.
-It's better to use module bundler, such as [webpack](https://webpack.js.org/).
+It's better to use module bundler, such as [webpack](https://webpack.js.org/) or [rollup.js](https://rollupjs.org/guide/en).

 ## Livecycle (native)